 |

-manuscript is available on my web site, which talks about the
+is available on my web site, which talks about

 Material Below Addresses Obscure Questions |